jocubeit/jocubeit/README.md

 I'm also an entrepreneur and founder, and I'm currently building SaaS businesses and Flutter ecosystem design tools with my company Startcommerce

-I'm an ex-soldier in Eelctronic Warfare with the Signal Corps in the Australian Army.
+I'm an ex-soldier in Electronic Warfare with the Signal Corps in the Australian Army.

 I have past experience in many languages including .NET, Java, Ruby, Objective C, C++, Fortran to name a few and have a degree in Electronics Engineering.